 Cultural Competency Training

 As immigration to New Brunswick increases, our workplaces are becoming more diverse.
-It is more likely today to have a co-worker, client or business partner from another country with a different cultural background.
+They are more likely today to have a co-worker, client or business partner from another country with a different cultural background.
 This presents both new opportunities and new challenges.

-“The Cultural Competency Training offered by Saint John Newcomers Centre provided an excellent opportunity to enhance intercultural awareness and knowledge of the various cultures residing within our School District.
-William’s personal experience was instrumental in providing practical tips to create a more welcoming environment for our students and families.” – says Lynn MacDonald, Newcomer & International Student Coordinator at Anglophone South School District, New Brunswick.
+“The Cultural Competency Training offered by Saint John Newcomers Centre also provides an excellent opportunity to enhance intercultural awareness and knowledge of the various cultures residing within our School District.
+William’s personal experience was instrumental in providing practical tips for our students and families.” – says Lynn MacDonald, Newcomer & International Student Coordinator at Anglophone South School District, New Brunswick.

-If you want to better understand your new co-workers, business partners and clients, sign up for the Cultural Competency Training with one of our facilitators:
+If you want to better understand your new co-workers, business partners and clients, sign up for the Cultural Competency Training with our facilitator: